top of page

 Hermano Juan and Hermana Emi have fed me many meals since they arrived here!
 I love getting to be a part of their little family.
 They have taken me in, language barrier and all, and let me be a part of their family worships and adventures.

-Diego, José, and Me
+Diego, José, and Me.

 Monday, September 5, dawned bright and sunny as Zoro (another student missionary who speaks Spanish) and I went on another trip into San Buenaventura for my rabies shot.
 We got to bring the Jose, the baby that I talked about last week, with us for a checkup.
 The checkup took hours and while Melissa waited with the baby, we had quite the adventure driving the van around town trying to find the little house where Familia Feliz gets their vegetables.
 When we finally found the place, a tiny little elderly lady name Doña Prima answered the door.
 She was so kind and welcoming!
 In my very broken Spanish, we had a conversation while Zoro loaded the veggies.
 She made us promise to come back and visit her, which I hope we can do soon!